Latino community recounts generations of struggle, sacrifices made to be heard on campus

 In his remarks at the New Student Convocation last year, University president Mark Schlissel condemned the vandalism on the Rock, and Chief Diversity Officer Rob Sellers sent a campus-wide email addressing the incident.

-Mullen, the internal director for La Casa, is one of these students.
+Mullen, the internal director for La Casa, is one of the students who took action.
 Mullen said even though he was angered by the Rock incident, he realized it was important to use those emotions to work toward a larger goal.

 “When people don’t see people that look like them, it’s disconcerting to a certain extent,” Mullen said.
 “The first time I really experienced any overt form of feeling racial bias towards me was the Rock incident.
 I felt like it was the first thing that I had created here that was just directly attacked by so much hate.
 There was no reason for it other than hate, so that was really awakening, and I got really angry this year; but it’s just about channeling those feelings into something more productive.”